tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-12-aws-developing-with-amazon-s3.markdown

 * Get: Retrieve a whole object or part of an object.
 * [List Keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/ListingKeysHierarchy.html): List object keys by prefix and delimiter.
 * Delete: Delete one or more objects.
-  * If versioning is not enabled, an object is permamently deleted by specifying its key.
+  * If versioning is not enabled, an object is permanently deleted by specifying its key.
   * If versioning is enabled, you delete an object by specifying a key and version ID.
 You must delete all versions of an object to remove it.
   * If versioning is enabled and version is not specified, S3 adds a delete marker to current version of the object.
 Trying to retrieve an object with a delete marker will returns a "404 Not Found" error by S3.
 * Restore: Restore an object archived on Amazon Glacier.